9 Best Ways to Learn Electronic Music Production

-We talk all the time about the importance of using reference tracks because you are able to calibrate your ear against the professionals (which, need I remind you, are doing exactly what you’re doing, but on the highest levels).
+We talk all the time about the importance of using reference tracks as you learn electronic music production because you are able to calibrate your ear against the professionals (which, need I remind you, are doing exactly what you’re doing, but on the highest levels).

 Think about it — every time you sit down to create music, you have an audible, professional reference track to work off of.

 We certainly don’t have that when we try to learn a golf swing or execute a perfect jump shot.
 Reference tracks allow us to audibly compare our sounds against the professionals and keep working until the differences don’t exist.
 We get to hear the end result.
 It’s a gift, really.

 That said, we believe there are 4 major types of referencing you should familiarize yourself with.
 We go extremely deep into each of these in the Hyperbits Masterclass, but you can start learning about each of them below.